 Offered alternate years

 This subject introduces the modalities and instrumentation used in medical radiation science professions.
 Students are introduced to the modalities and instrumentation in the areas of Medical Imaging, Nuclear Medicine and Radiation Therapy.
-The unit covers the different types of devices and techniques used in the professions, the instrumentation used to generate radiation, the production of images and therapies using radiation and an introduction to radiation biology.
+The unit covers the different types of devices and techniques used in the professions, the instrumentation used to generate radiation, the production of images and principles of therapies using radiation.

 |Unit name||Medical Radiation Instrumentation|